librarysteve/lplref/README.md

 Resource | Description
 -|-
-[Geeks For Geeks](https://www.geeksforgeeks.org/) | Learn a programming language interactively for free!
-[No Starch Press](https://nostarch.com/) | NoStarch, the finest in geek entertainment [AlternativeTo.net](https://alternativeto.net/) | Find an alternative to almost any website or software [Raspberry Pi Pinout](https://pinout.xwz) | A website detailing the GPIO pins on a raspberry pi [Virus Total](https://www.virustotal.com) | Check if a file, or link is malicious!
+[No Starch Press](https://nostarch.com/) | NoStarch, the finest in geek entertainment [AlternativeTo.net](https://alternativeto.net/) | Find an alternative to almost any website or software [Virus Total](https://www.virustotal.com) | Check if a file, or link is malicious!
 (FYI it does make the attachment public!)
 [EFF](https://eff.org) | The leading nonprofit defending digital privacy, free speech, and innovation.
 [Krebs On Security](https://krebsonsecurity.com/) | Investigative technology journalism